-The Group's loan portfolio is divided into: mortgages, uncollateralized bank customer loans, collateralized bank customer loans, car loans, loans issued to policyholders, right of claim for purchased retail loans and subordinated loans.
+The Group's loan portfolio is divided into: mortgages, uncollateralized bank customer loans, collateralized bank customer loans, car loans issued to policyholders, right of claim for purchased retail loans and subordinated loans.
 Mortgage loans consist of loans provided to individuals to purchase residential properties, which is used as collateral for the loan.
-Uncollateralized bank customer loans consist of loans provided through credit cards to individuals, individual entrepreneurs and retail unsecured banking loans provided to individuals.
-Collateralized bank customer loans consist of retail collateralized loans provided to individuals.
+Uncollateralized bank customer loans consist of loans provided to individuals.
+Collateralized bank customer loans consist of retail collateralized bank provided to individuals.
+Subordinated loans consist of uncollateralized loans provided to individuals.
 Subordinated loans consist of uncollateralized loans provided to the legal entities to support their businesses, that ranks below other, more senior loans or securities with respect to claims on assets or earnings.
 Margin loans are not classified as part of the Group's loan portfolio and are instead recorded on the Consolidated Balance Sheets under Margin lending, brokerage and other receivables, net.
 Loans to policyholders are represented by loans issued by insurer to its policyholders under an accumulative insurance contract.
-Policy loans are provided within the redemption amount, which is a security for the return of the received loan and covers the loans amount and interest.
-Car loans consists of loans provided to individuals to purchase new or used car.
+Policy loans are provided to individuals to purchase new or used car.
 Right of claim for purchased retail loans represented by microfinance organization Freedom Finance Credit ("FFIN Credit") loans.
-Additionally, most of our mortgage loans, uncollateralized bank customer loans, car loans, and rights of claim for purchased retail loans are digital in nature.
+Additionally, most of our mortgage loans, uncollateralized bank customer loans, collateralized bank customer loans, and rights of claim for purchased retail loans are digital in nature.